Žalgiris Arena: Arena information

 The Žalgiris Arena is the largest in the Baltic states and covers 39,684 m2.
 It holds 20,000 spectators for concerts.
 It is situated in the eastern part of the Nemunas river island and its shape has nine corners.
 The arena's facade is made of high-end and highly transparent glass.
 A part of the facade has a unique metal wall, which is already naturally encrusted with rust.

 It is equipped with some unique technical solutions, such as power windows and modern ice-making installation.
 Advanced audio equipment (amplifiers, digital mixing engines and stage boxes) by Yamaha is installed in the Žalgiris Arena.

 In April 2016, the facade of the Žalgiris Arena was equipped with the largest LED screen in Lithuania and one of the largest in Europe, which is also used as the name of the arena.

 There are 11 spaces in the arena, where more than 300 various events take place annually and the events are attended by more than 950,000 visitors per season.

-The arena has 68 VIP boxes and two club seating zones, whose visitors can enjoy exclusive privileges and service.
+The arena has 68 VIP boxes and three club seating zones, whose visitors can enjoy exclusive privileges and service.

 Žalgiris Arena pays great attention to environmental solutions: in 2015, the arena became the first arena in the world to receive the BREEAM In-Use sustainable building certificate, in 2022, a 500 kilowatt solar power plant was installed on the roof of the arena and in 2023, an apiary was established on Nemunas Island near the Zalgiris Swimming Pool Complex.
 In 2024, the arena lighting was replaced with modern and energy-efficient LED lighting and to promote sustainability, disposable cups were eliminated in the arena.

 In September 2024, the video cube in the arena was renovated, becoming not only larger, but also twice as high in resolution.

 The complex has been expanded with a 50-meter Olympic pool with 10 lanes and seating for 500 spectators was installed in the arena and opened its doors in September 2022.
 Adjacent is an additional 25-meter pool with two 90-cm-deep lanes for teaching children to swim.
 The pool, equipment and facilities are adapted to meet the requirements of the International Swimming Federation (FINA) allowing it to host international level competitions.